 Place the apples in a sink and cover with warm water, sprinkle with 2 T of baking soda and let soak for 15 minutes.
 Drain and rinse well.

-Cut each apple into quarters, remove the core and cut each quarter into 1 inch pieces.
+Cut each apple into quarters, remove the core and cut each quarter into 1 inch pieces, if desired.
+You can also leave in quarters after removing the core.
 Place the cut apple pieces into the Instant Pot cooking pot.

 Add the water and salt.
 Attach the lid, close the vent.
 Set cook time at 13 minutes.
 When the cooking time is up, let the apples sit NPR for 15 minutes.